Can Damaged Hair Be Saved? Tips to Repair Damaged Hair At Home

-Many people damage their hair without even knowing it.
-In fact, many people have hair problems like breakage, dull, brittle, dry, tangly, frizzy, and straw-like hair.
-Most people think these are just how their hair is and there's nothing to do about it.
-However, these are symptoms of hair damage!
+Many hair problems like breakage, dull, brittle, dry, tangly, frizzy, and straw-like hair are signs and symptoms of hair damage.
 We designed SAVE ME FROM to fix this hair damage to get rid of the symptoms- like a medicine for your hair- rather than just masking the damage for temporary shine, strength, hydration, and smoothness.
 Read on for more ideas on how you can avoid or repair over processed hair...

 What is hair made of?